zhong-yy/GraAda3D/Readme.md

 ## 3 Examples

-Now, you have 2 executable programs in the GraInvRect folder: **GraInvRect** and **Synthetic_data1**.
+Now, you have 2 executable programs in the GraAda3D folder: **GraAda3D** and **Synthetic_data1**.

-The **GraInvRect** program is the  inversion program, and **Synthetic_data1** is used to generate a synthetic data set for validation of the inversion program.
+The **GraAda3D** program is the  inversion program, and **Synthetic_data1** is used to generate a synthetic data set for validation of the inversion program.

-Change from the current directory to `GraInvRect/Examples` and type the following command in the terminal:
+Change from the current directory to `GraAda3D/Examples` and type the following command in the terminal:

 ```
 ../Synthetic_data1